kmandalas/webclient-showcase/README.md

 ### How to run

+In order to build and test the appication, the prerequisites are:
+* Java 11 and above
+* Maven
+* Docker (because we use TestContainers during our Integration tests)

+Then simply execute a `mvn clean verify`

-The easiest way is to run the microservices using Docker Compose
+The easiest way is to run the microservices using Docker and Docker Compose:

 > docker-compose up --build

-When the containers are up and running, you can visit consul's UI to see the active services
+When the containers are up and running, you can visit consul's UI to see the active services:

 > http://localhost:8500/ui/dc1/services